Selanda/WinXPSP3-hf_mig-cleanup/README.md

 923845 | An update package for Background Intelligent Transfer Service (BITS) is now available for Windows Server 2003 and for Windows XP | Hotfix
 923966 | The pen service does not exclude certain HID digitizers on a Windows XP Tablet PC Edition 2005-based Tablet PC | Hotfix
-923980 | MS06-066: Vulnerability in the Client Service could allow remote code execution | Security 923996 | When you visit a Web page that uses a custom pop-up object, Internet Explorer 6 closes unexpectedly | Hotfix 924051 | Disc recording software stops responding when you try to burn a disc on a Windows XP-based computer | Hotfix 924065 | An access violation may occur when you print a Web page from Internet Explorer on a Windows XP Service Pack 2-based computer | Hotfix
+923980 | MS06-066: Vulnerability in the Client Service could allow remote code execution | Security 924051 | Disc recording software stops responding when you try to burn a disc on a Windows XP-based computer | Hotfix 924065 | An access violation may occur when you print a Web page from Internet Explorer on a Windows XP Service Pack 2-based computer | Hotfix
 924078 | You receive an error message when you try to open the Properties dialog box for a network printer on a Windows XP-based computer or on a Windows Server 2003-based computer | Hotfix